Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 No, that is Folio Media and creative Academy.
 The Creative African Xchange is part of the Folio Media Group.
 It is part of the initiative we are trying to use to consolidate the continental space of the creative industry.

-Can you shed more light on October 1 and Miss Nigeria as offshoots of Folio Media Group
+Can you shed more light on October 1st Limited and Miss Nigeria as offshoots of Folio Media Group

-October 1 is a publishing company that we set ip in 2007 to publish the birth of Nigeria.
+October 1st Limited is a publishing company that we set ip in 2007 to publish the birth of Nigeria.
 So it has evolved overtime because we have done over 10 different publications on Nigeria and state government, and it also went ahead in 2014 to give birth to a global public perception movement for Nigeria called Nigeria, Our Heritage.
 This was launched at the Kennedy Centre, and it was the first ever African event at the Kennedy Centre, Washington DC on the sideline of Obama African heads of Government meeting.
-What we are trying to do with October 1 and Nigeria, Our Heritage is to see how we can transition the love of Nigerian to love of Nigeria.
+What we are trying to do with October 1st and Nigeria, Our Heritage is to see how we can transition the love of Nigerian to love of Nigeria.
 We saw a gap there in terms of countries, so we want to create a platform that will enable us to use, especially Nigerians in the Diaspora to drive the love for country because at the end of the day, other countries spend tons and tons of millions of dollars in country branding.
 Even the United States spends up to $240 million annually to brand their country.
 You see, once you are in Europe, you take a 30 per cent cut.
 If Aliko Dangote steps into a loop in New York, and says he is a Nigerian, he takes a 30 per cent minus.
 That is huge!
 That’s one of the reasons our national development is funded because our brand, the brand Nigeria has so much deteriorated.
 Why?
 There are so many reasons: political instability, military government of thirty something years, advanced fee fraud, imperialistic gang up and many more.
 So you can see the reason it has happened over the years.
 There is always a reason for everything.
 So we as Nigerians, what are we doing to change this for the future because people only do business with people who they trust.
 Without that trust, we cannot have foreign direct investment coming to Nigeria.
 You can have $10 billion like in Lagos State, and you are happy, but you could have $100 billion.
 You can begin to see how that affects national security, issue of banditry and so on.
 The problem is image.
 Nobody wants to do business with anybody that is dirty.
 If you wear a dirty cloth, you become non attractive.
 There are options; people can sit down in new York and put their money in Scottish windows or savings account and make returns.
 But if you want people to come from China or America, you must present yourself in a way that even give them the opportunity to fly down in the first place before they can find out there are challenges.

 There are challenges everywhere.
-Afghanistan, which is probably receiving more investment than Nigeria even as they are a worn torn country.
+Afghanistan, which is probably receiving more investment than Nigeria even as they are a war torn country.
 So it is a matter of how you package yourself as a country.
 Nigerians must help to improve the whole because when the whole collapses, the part, which may be fantastic, will automatically collapse.
-That is what October 1 is doing.
+That is what October 1st is doing.
 It is a big project.
 We just recently partnered with Nigeria Diaspora Commission, and in October, we will start an immersion programme, which is going to bring 100 very young Nigerians from all the Ivy League schools in the Diaspora and bring them to Nigeria.
 We will train them on issues of national development and deployed them to about 100 companies, and see what Nigerians are doing right.
 We know that a lot of things are going wrong, but let’s amplify the right ones and let’s also inculcate into the young people.
 So, it is going to be a deliberate effort to raise 1000 people young people that can become advocates for the country Nigeria.
 The only thing we are going to do is positive and we can see the reverse impact.
-This is what October 1 is all about.
+This is what October 1st is all about.
 This is a positive national development platform

 Can you please trace your background a little.
 How did all start

 My father was an Inspector of Police.
 I got into the university by drawing portraits so I am a graphic and creative artist.
-I graduated from the University of Lagos.
+I graduated from the University of Benin.
 I tell people that creative industry is not just my passion; it is my job.
 From there, I went on to do a lot of high profile courses at the Harvard Business school among which is a three years management course.
 I am a Harvard alumnus, and being there also opened my eyes to how things are run properly.

 At 24 years, I established Folio Communications, which went on to acquire Daily Times of Nigeria, the oldest surviving newspaper in Nigeria.
 I regard myself as a creative and communication player.
 And since then, I have been trying to see the much I can do with the resources available to me both access to capital and knowledge.
 I also have investments in other areas such as water, renewable energy, and I am also financing some global companies on major research on mobility and renewable energy space.